chainbound/bolt/testnets/holesky/README.md

 1. **Bolt Sidecar Configuration:**

+    Copy over the example environment file into this folder:
+    ```bash
+    cp ../../bolt-sidecar/.env.example bolt-sidecar.env
+    ```

-   Create a `bolt-sidecar.env` file in the `testnets/holesky` directory.
-If you need a reference, you can use the `.env.example` file in the `bolt-sidecar` directory as a starting point.
-For proper configuration of the signing options, please refer to the [Delegations and Signing](#delegations-and-signing-options-for-standalone-and-docker-container-setup) section of this guide.
+    Next up, fill out all of the values that are required.
+For proper configuration of the signing options, please refer to the
+    [Delegations and Signing](#delegations-and-signing-options-for-standalone-and-docker-container-setup) section of this guide.

 2. **MEV-Boost Configuration:**

-   Similarly, create a `mev-boost.env` file in the `testnets/holesky` folder to configure the MEV-Boost service.
-If you need a reference, you can use the `.env.example` file in the `mev-boost` directory as a starting point.
+    Copy over the example environment file:
+    ```bash
+    cp ../../mev-boost/.env.example mev-boost.env
+    ```

+    Then configure the file accordingly.

 If you prefer not to restart your beacon node, follow the instructions in the [Avoid Restarting the Beacon Node](#avoid-restarting-the-beacon-node) section.